Quick Start

 - type — one of

-. - colors — array with at least two colours.
+categorical,sequential,diverging. - colors — array with at least two colors.

 File identification